-An initial review your organisation’s readiness which includes a report that shows how prepared you are for GDPR and outlines the gaps and activities you need to address before 25th May 2018.
+An initial review of your organisation’s readiness which includes a report that shows how prepared you are for GDPR and provides a prioritised outline of the activities you need to address before 25th May 2018.

 What is the GDPR Readiness Review?

 Our Readiness Review provides a first step in your GDPR journey by considering how your organisation is positioned for 25th May 2018 and beyond.
 The review takes into account types of personal data (where it is held, whether it is secure, special types and recipients), existing privacy notices, policies and documentation, existing consents as well as software used, third-party providers engaged and the requirement for a Data Protection Officer etc.

 What does the GDPR require?

 The GDPR supersedes virtually all current data protection legislation in the EU and is currently being introduced into UK data protection law as the new Data Protection Bill.
 A major change is that individuals must have control over their personal data.
 Processing this is unlawful by default, so this review is the first step to prove in advance your processing is lawful.
 Some new and extended requirements include: